 Hello!
-My name is Lisa Gorelik (they/them) and I’m a Boston-based designer, community organizer, and artist.
+My name is Lisa Gorelik (they/them)

 Exploring dynamic ideas of community, queerness, ancestry, and form, I create through many mediums: digital illustration, graphic design, ceramics, music, and placemaking.